 Catherine has a Masters in Applied Positive Psychology and Applied Coaching.
 Catherine's dissertation was on laughter for wellbeing and showed a significantly statistical positive improvement on people's emotional wellbeing after a 30 minute session of laughter.

 Tom has a Masters in Business Administration and reinforced his coaching career in 2016 when he completed a Level 5 ILM coaching course using applied neurochemistry.
 He is experienced in leadership, management and coaching.

 We have both done a lot of other things, including raising four children.
-When we came across Laughter Yoga it didn't take long to make the link between laughing, positive psychological interventions and neurochemistry.
-The very nature of laughing in different ways, and we are talking about simulated or spontaneous laughter, can trigger the nervous system in such a way to improve mood, defuse stress and anxiety, and enable calmness.
+When we came across Laughter Yoga, introduced by Dr Madan Kataria in 1995, it didn't take long to make the link between laughing, positive psychological interventions and neurochemistry, and the impact on wellbeing and mental health..